Transport in Brisbane: Trains

 The network has relatively low ridership on a world scale and compared to the city's bus network.
+Reliance on the rail network is low, compared to Melbourne and Sydney, especially during peak demand periods.
+Coverage is limited in many areas, forcing people on to buses.
 55 million passenger trips were taken across the network in 2018–19.
 In 2020, the pandemic drastically affected passenger numbers with many services, including peak ones, running at 90 per cent empty.

 Construction of the network began in 1865 and has been progressively expanded in the subsequent centuries.
 Electrification of the network was completed between 1979 and 1988.
 The Cross River Rail project includes a twin rail tunnel (5.9 km long) which will pass under the Brisbane River to link two new railway stations at Albert Street in the CBD and Woolloongabba is under construction and scheduled to be completed in 2025.

 Buses

 Brisbane's bus network comprises over 400 routes and 10,000 stations.
 The city has a large dedicated bus rapid transit network known as the Busway.
-Buses are channeled into the central business district and surrounds via the South East Busway, the Northern Busway and the Eastern Busway.
+Buses are channelled into the central business district and surrounds via the South East Busway, the Northern Busway and the Eastern Busway.
 The central hubs are King George Square busway station and Queen Street bus station.

 Brisbane City Council operates most of its urban and suburban bus services under the Translink integrated public transport scheme.
 Translink is responsible for all timetabling and ticketing on Brisbane City Council (Transport for Brisbane) buses, which Transport for Brisbane constructs, leases back (a sell and leaseback scheme operating between the Council and State) and operates.

 Outer suburb bus service providers include: Brisbane Bus Lines, Caboolture Bus Lines, Hornibrook Bus Lines, Kangaroo Bus Lines, Clarks Logan City Bus Service, Mt Gravatt Bus Service, Park Ridge Transit, Thompsons Bus Service, Transdev Queensland and Westside Bus Company.